w3c/webappsec/specs/subresourceintegrity/spec.markdown

-The integrity verification mechanism specified here boils down to the process of generating a sufficiently strong cryptographic digest for a resource, and transmitting that digest to a user agent so that it may be used when fetching the resource.
+The integrity verification mechanism specified here boils down to the process of generating a sufficiently strong cryptographic digest for a resource, and transmitting that digest to a user agent so that it may be used to verify the response.

 <section>
 ### Integrity metadata

-To verify the integrity of a resource, a user agent requires <dfn>integrity metadata</dfn>, which consists of the following pieces of information:
+To verify the integrity of a response, a user agent requires <dfn>integrity metadata</dfn>, which consists of the following pieces of information:

 * cryptographic hash function ("alg")